copperwater/xNetHack/doc/xnh-changelog-8.0.md

     Killing him while there are clones of him on the level makes a random clone become the "real" one.
 When angry, he will produce ooze-like monsters from his body.
 He is now speed 6 instead of 3, and can hide on the ceiling.
+- Wands of wishing are again redistributed through the late game:
+  - The Castle wand now only gives one wish, due to being much closer to Vlad's Tower.
+  - Vlad and the Wizard's Tower top floor still have one wish.
+However, there are no longer wishes in the fake wizard tower (which no longer exists) or the Sanctum.
+  - Three randomly chosen demon lords guard a wand of wishing.
+Juiblex never does, but any of the other seven might.

 ### Interface changes